How to Consolidate Your Debt Into a Mortgage

 How Do I Qualify for a Debt Consolidation Mortgage, Home Equity Loan, or Line of Credit?

-The main qualifications factors include your credit history, financial stability, home equity, and proof of income.
-The kinds of loans you can consolidate have credit cards, auto, personal lines of credit, and student loans.
+The main qualification factors include your credit history, financial stability, home equity, and proof of income.
+The kinds of loans you can consolidate are credit cards, auto, personal lines of credit, and student loans.
 Now that you know how to reduce your debt into a mortgage, your unmanageable obligations – especially for high-interest credit cards — can become more manageable.
 Before you take this approach, it’s important to understand that defaulting will mean forfeiting your home, so be certain you can comfortably make the payments before signing that loan agreement.